 Also, prepare the rest of your household for power outages.
 This includes having ice for perishable food and having a generator to run appliances after the immediate water threat has passed.

-Find out how Tar Heel Basement Systems can help you be prepared for a hurricane with trusted basement waterproofing, foundation repair, and crawl space repair solutions.
+Contact us today to book a free inspection and estimate, and learn how Tar Heel Basement Systems can help you be prepared for a hurricane with trusted basement waterproofing, foundation repair, and crawl space repair solutions.